dimani001/devops-project/ansible_dynamic_assignments/README.md

     - { role: apache, when: enable_apache_lb and load_balancer_is_required }
 ```

-- Now , inside your generaal playbook (site.yml) file, dynamically import the load balancer playbook so it can use the roles weve created
+- Now , inside your general playbook (site.yml) file, dynamically import the load balancer playbook so it can use the roles weve created
 ```yaml
   - import_playbook: ../static-assignments/loadbalancers.yml
     when: load_balancer_is_required